troylar/powerpoint-time-referee/README.md

 ## QuickStart
 This is one of the easiest tools you'll ever use.

-BACKUP YOUR POWERPOINT FILE BEFORE
+**THIS WILL UPDATE YOUR EXISTING POWERPOINT IN PLACE.
+PLEASE BACKUP YOUR POWERPOINT FILE BEFORE RUNNING THIS TOOL.**

 1. All you need to do is open your presentation and in the notes section for each slide, add a line that reads `##<number of seconds>`.
 In the screenshot below, we want to spend two minutes on `Section 2`, so the note reads `##120`.